TNLSTT/CyclingCustomMetricsOnline/README.md

 ### Authentication

-Set `AUTH_ENABLED=true` (backend) and `NEXT_PUBLIC_AUTH_ENABLED=true` (frontend) to require sign-in.
-Users can self-register via the `/register` page, which creates a credentials-based account, generates a JWT for API access, and automatically signs them in.
+- **Open mode** – leave `AUTH_ENABLED=false` and `NEXT_PUBLIC_AUTH_ENABLED=false` (the defaults) to skip authentication entirely.
+Uploads, metrics, and activities are shared across visitors which keeps local demos frictionless.
-Authenticated requests include a `Bearer` token, and the API scopes activities, uploads, metric recomputations, and history queries to the requesting user.
+- **Protected mode** – set `AUTH_ENABLED=true` in the backend `.env` and `NEXT_PUBLIC_AUTH_ENABLED=true` in the frontend `.env` to require registration and login.
+New users can sign up via `/register` and will be redirected to `/profile` after signing in to complete their display name, avatar, and bio.
+All API calls (uploads, activity history, metric recomputations) are automatically scoped to the authenticated user via bearer tokens issued by the backend.

 ### Database